Average price of end of tenancy cleaningGet a free quote now

 Extra cleaning services

 As you can see from our price guides above, the cost of different services can vary by quite a lot.
-Here are the factors that might increase or decrease the price of your end of lease clean:
+Here are the factors that might increase or decrease the price of your end of tenancy clean:

 - How long the tasks will take